OlegShamaev/GUI-YOLOv8-OBB-4-STREAMS/README.md

 - The application renders detection results directly onto the original video stream, ensuring that even on low-end systems, the video stream remains smooth and free of stuttering.
 This approach minimizes the processing overhead typically associated with real-time video analysis, allowing for efficient performance without compromising the fluidity of the video.
 By optimizing the rendering process, the application delivers a seamless viewing experience, maintaining consistent frame rates even under limited hardware resources.

+- You can select a detection area and choose to detect either inside or outside of it, effectively excluding certain regions from detection.
+This can be managed through the `Display Area` menu with the `IN` and `OUT` options.

 - The application supports video processing from cameras and video files providing highly efficient object detection and result saving.